theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/logging/server-logging.md

-Xtract Universal logs all steps performed on a system to log files.
-This happens on two levels: The server log contains logs that affect the server, such as starting and stopping the server and the execution of a single extraction.
-In addition, there are extraction logs, which contain detailed information on each extraction process.
+All Theobald Software products log all steps performed on a system to log files.
+There are two types of logs:
+- The server log, which contains logs that affect the server, such as starting and stopping the server.
+The server log also contains the information on execution of a single extraction.
+- Extraction log, which logs the extraction process of every single extraction.

-To view the server log, please click in the main menu on *Server -> Log*.
-As the screenshot shows a log will be generated per day.
+To view the server log, navigate to the main menu of the Designer and click **[Server > Log]**.

+![View-Server-Log](/img/content/View-Server-Log.png){:class="img-responsive"}

+Logs are generated per day.
 To switch between protocols you can use the list on the left.

-![View-Server-Log](/img/content/View-Server-Log.png){:class="img-responsive"}
+### Log levels
 Each log entry is assigned a log level.
-The following log levels exist:

-**Errors –** are errors.
+- **Errors** - error messages that are issued during the extraction process.
+- **Information** - status messages that do not result in an error.

-**Information –** about activities, that have not resulted in an error.
+- **Warnings** - information about issues that do not result in an error.
+For example, authentication failures.

-**Debug Details –** are detail information that are not usually needed.
+- **Debug Details** - detailed information that helps finding the reason for occurred  errors.

-You can select the checkboxes on the top left to decide, which log levels should be showed.
-Using the *Copy To Clipboard* button, the current log output is copied to the clipboard and can be pasted when needed in an email.
+Select the checkboxes on the top left to decide, which log levels to display.

+### Copying the log
+Click **[Copy To Clipboard]** to copy the current log output to the clipboard.
+The copied log can be pasted anywhere (e.g., email).

+Both server and extraction logs are automatically deleted after a defined period.
+The period can be set in the server configuration.